Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 To be channeled this way, the spell must met the following requirements:

 - The Arts & Swash spell must have a casting time of an :rsc-action: **Action**.
-- The Arts & Swash spell must require only a single spell attack roll or force its target to make a saving throw.
+- The Arts & Swash spell must require only a single spell *attack roll* or force its target to make a *saving throw*.

-If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below:

 - :aoe-rad: ***Area of Effects.*** If the spell targets an area greater than a 10 ft. :aoe-cube: cube, it takes effect as a 15 ft. :aoe-cone: cone originating from you, which must include your target.
 Alternatively, it can be contained to only affect the target of your attack (your choice).
 Using a ranged weapon, your spell is contained to only affect the target of your attack.